Treatment for Herniated Discs in Delray Beach, FL

 - Weight– Excess body weight causes stress on the discs in your spine.

 - Genetics– If you have a family history of herniated discs, you may be more likely to get one due to a genetic predisposition.

 Smoking– Doctors believe that smoking lessens the oxygen supply to the disc, causing it to deteriorate more quickly.

 Schedule Your Appointment for Herniated Disc Treatment Today!

-If you are looking for relief from your herniated disc pain near the Delray Beach area, please contact Palm Beach Pain Institute today at (561) 499-7020 or request an appointment through our secure online form.
+If you are looking for relief from your herniated disc pain near the Delray Beach area, please contact Palm Beach Pain Institute today to schedule an appointment.
+Give us a call at (561) 499-7020 or request an appointment through our secure online form.